-- First, Second and Third year students have RSE as an integral part of the SPHE programme which is timetabled for one class period per week for six weeks. - Transition Year students have RSE as an integral part of the SPHE programme which is timetabled for one class period per week for six weeks.
-Fifth and Sixth Year students have RSE as a separate and distinct module from Religious Education timetabled during the Religious Education class for two class period per week for six weeks.
+- First, Second, Third and Transition year students have RSE as an integral part of the SPHE programme which is timetabled for one class period per week for six weeks. - Fifth and Sixth Year students have RSE as a separate and distinct module from Religious Education timetabled during the Religious Education/RSE class for one class period per week for six weeks.